 Believe in randomness.

 Apophenia is also part of my theory for how religion culturally-evolved.
-It’s a very human thing to freely confabulate explanations, nevermind that many of these explanations will be incorrect.
+It’s a very human trait to freely confabulate explanations, nevermind that many of these explanations will be incorrect.
 I believe religion came about—independently, several times—partly as a way to explain randomness.

 This isn’t to say, however, that religion can’t be useful for some people.
 Apophenia is an example of one such useful-but-not-necessarily-true belief.